After Devastating Fire, Ventura Residents Push To Get Back Home For The Holidays

 Resident Tim Cooper moved here in 2004.

-"This has been kind of a sleepy neighborhood and now it's a pretty busy neighborhood [and] it's going to get a lot busier," says Cooper, who lives in Clear Point.
+"This has been kind of a sleepy neighborhood and now it's a pretty busy neighborhood [and] it's going to get a lot busier," says Cooper, who lives in Clearpoint.
 "We're getting to a phase now where there's a lot of construction going on."

 Some residents won't be coming back, though.
 "The folks across the street from us here are up in their 70s, 80s and they simply don't have the desire to spend the rest of their life going through this rebuilding process," he says.